gravitl/netmaker/SECURITY.md

 # Security Policy

 Netmaker is reliant on secure networking.
 If you find a vulnerability or bug please report it.
-Depending on complexity or severity, the Gravitl team may compensate (aka. bug bounty) the reporter.
+Depending on complexity or severity, the Netmaker team may compensate (aka. bug bounty) the reporter.
 However, there is no official bug bounty program up yet for the Netmaker project.

 ## Supported Versions